Gremious/StS-DefaultModBase/README.md

 Happy modding!

 ***
-Great big thank you to [Kobting](https://github.com/Kobting) for the original version of the following guide:
+Great big thank you to [Kobting](https://github.com/Kobting) and [alexdriedger](https://github.com/alexdriedger) for the original version of the following guide:

 ## Setting Up Your Development Environment